 - Reduced costs

 Using cold heading for your parts reduces material waste.
 More of the material is utilized during the cold forming process.
-This limits scrap and overall costs.
+This limits material scrap and improves cost savings.

 Disadvantages of Cold Heading